Virgilio-AI/Data-Structures-and-Algorithms--Coding-Interview-Problems/README.md

-# Data Structures and Algorithms - Solving problems in C++
+# Data Structures and Algorithms - Solving Coding Interview Problems
 This is a collection of various data structures related problems and **strategies** implemented in C++ (Maybe Python too) that we, *as students*, considered important to practice and extend your knowledge on these topics.